CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Progress.md

 ### Purpose

-**Progress dashboard** is a collection of data visualizations that shows the allocations corresponding to a given _report year_.
-This is not the same of allocation year: a given report year may contain data for allocations in several different years.
-For instance, the report year 2025 contains data for 2024, 2023 etc, up to 2018.
+**Progress dashboard** is a collection of data visualizations that shows the allocations corresponding to a given year, with focus on _under implementation_ and _programmatically closed_ allocations.

-When selecting a report year, as well as the other filters (fund, allocation source, allocation type), the dashboard shows a series of small tables and data visualizations:
+When selecting a year, as well as the other filters (fund, allocation source, allocation type and allocation status), the dashboard shows a series of small tables and data visualizations:

--   Top figures with total allocations, number of partners and number of projects, for each allocation year contained in that report year.
+-   Top figures with total allocations, allocations under implementation, number of partners and number of projects, for each allocation year.
 -   A grouped pictogram chart showing targeted and reached people with breakdown by beneficiary gender and age (women, girls, men and boys).
 -   A grouped bar chart showing targeted and reached people for each beneficiary type (Internally Displaced People,Host Communities,Other, Returnees,Refugees).
 -   A grouped bar chart showing targeted and reached people for each organization type.
 -   A grouped bar chart showing targeted and reached people for each sector.
--   A world map showing targeted and reach people for each allocation location.
+-   A grouped bar chart showing targeted and reached people with disabilities, with breakdown by beneficiary gender and age (women, girls, men and boys).
+-   A donut chart indicating the percentage of GBV (_Gender-Based Violence_) budget for targeted and reached people.
+-   A series of area charts showing allocations by emergency groups.
+-   A mix of grouped bar chart and donut chart showing CVA (_Cash and Voucher Assistance_) allocations, with breakdown by CVA type and sector.
+-   An option for generating a table with the global indicators for all allocations under the current filter.

 ### Data encoding

-This uses grouped pictograms and grouped bar charts, where in each group one bar (or pictogram) represents targeted people and another bar (or pictogram) represents reached people.
+This dashboard uses grouped pictograms and grouped bar charts, where in each group one bar (or pictogram) represents targeted people and another bar (or pictogram) represents reached people.

-The world map shows allocations by geographic position, where the size of the circle (not its radius) encodes the number of targeted people.
-A color gradient for the circles encodes the percentage of reached people (note: that percentage can be greater than 100%, that is, it's possible that the number of reached people is bigger than the original number of targeted people).
+The donut charts indicate amount or percentage relative to a full circle (360°).

+The area chart uses time for the x axis and allocated amounts for the y axis.

 ### Interactivity

-1. At the top of the dashboard the user can select the report year, either via dropdown or clicking the arrows.
-Only one report year can be selected.

-2. Below the year selection dropdown a scroolspy indicates the visible charts in the dashboard, and when clicked the page jumps to that chart.
+1. At the top of the dashboard a scroolspy indicates the visible charts in the dashboard, and when clicked the page jumps to that chart.

-3. Three dropdowns allow filtering by:
+2. Below the scrollspy, four dropdowns allow filtering by:

+    - Year
     - Fund
     - Allocation type
     - Allocation source

-4. The button _Click for expanding the overview section_ shows a mini bar chart with the breakdown of allocation years for the selected report year.
-The bar chart can show:

-    - Allocations
-    - Number of partners
-    - Number of projects
+3. The status area breaks down all allocations in the selection in _under implementation_ and _programmatically closed_, and allows filtering as well.

-5. For each chart, two icons on the top right corner allow:
+4. For each chart, two icons on the top right corner allow:

     - Downloading the data as CSV
     - Downloading or copying to the clipboard a screenshot of the chart

+5. For the _Beneficiary type_, _Organization_ and _Sector_ charts checkboxes allow the filtering by gender and age (women, girls, men and boys).

+6. In the _Emergency groups_ chart the user can select two data encodings:

+    - Overview: a simple bar chart, aggregating all values in the year selection.
+    - Time series: an area chart depicting time on the x axis

+    Also, the user can aggregate all emergency types or can separate them by emergency group.

+7. In the _CVA_ chart a switch allows the user to choose between dollar values or number of people, both for targeted and reached numbers.
+For each CVA type, when hovered over, a tooltip with a breakdown by sector is displayed.

-6. All charts, including the world map, show detailed figures when hovered over.
+8. All charts show detailed figures when hovered over.

 ## Technical aspects

 ### Source code

-This is the source code for the project: https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/resultsdash/src/
+This is the source code for the project: https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/progress/src/

 There is no production and staging source codes.
 The build is hosted in the staging site for development purposes.

 ### Data attributes

-There is no data attribute required by the code.
+The code looks for the following data attributes in a `div` with `id="progressroot"`:

+-   **`data-year`**: defines the year depicted by the data visualisation when the page loads.
+Only one year is allowed.
+If no value is provided, the current year is used.

+-   **`data-fundtype`**: defines the fund used by the code.
+The values are:

+    -   `1`: CBPF
+    -   `2`: CERF
+        If no value is provided, both CERF and CBPF data will be fetched.

+-   **`data-startyear`**: defines the first year fetched in the data, the last year being the current year.
+If no value is provided all data will be fetched.

 ### Language